Home

 Burke Words

-Unusual words or regular words used in an unusual way at Burke.
+Unusual words or regular words used or pronounced in an unusual way at Burke.

 • Doesn't.
 Misuse use of "don't" as in "He don't" was not common at Burke.